toregude/TTK7-MI-t-f-analysis/README.md

 -S13T
 -S13E

 Also remember to move the fix_data.m file into the repo on the same level as the data folder.

 Then run the fix_data file and you will be left with a workable .mat file that can then be moved into this repo.

 The file will be to big to be hosted on git.

+When the file is in this repo change the name in the analisys.ipynb to the name of the file you made and run the ipynb file